ScintillatorSynth/scintillatorsynth.org/content/en/docs/VGens/Intrinsics/NormPos.md

 linkTitle: NormPos
 date: 2020-04-05
 weight: 5
-description: VGen for aspect-ratio correct and size-independent fragment positions.
+description: VGen for image size invariant fragment positions.
 ---
 <!-- generated file, please edit the original .schelp file(in the Scintillator repository) and then run schelpToMarkDown.scdscript to regenerate. -->
 ###### See also: Classes/FragCoord Classes/TexPos Reference/Scintillator-Default-Graphics-Setup